 In comparison to a resort, a cruise cabin is tiny.
 The good thing is you won’t be spending a lot of time in your cabin—one of the top priorities for us to organize our cabin right from the start.
 As soon as your luggage arrives, plan on unpacking.
 Our blog about Comfort on Cruise Ships will give you some excellent tips for making your room more comfortable.

 Cruise ships are not small.
-Over the course of your cruise, you will do a lot of walking on the ship, not to mention all of the walking on the shore excursions.
+Throughout your cruise, you will do a lot of walking on the boat, not to mention all of the walking on the shore excursions.
 Your cabin might be on one end of the ship and all of the ship’s activities on the opposite end.
-Make sure to bring your most comfortable walking shoes that have been well broken in.
+Make sure to bring your most comfortable walking shoes that have are broke in.

 Just like any vacation, there are pros and cons to cruising.
 It’s a personal choice that only you can make.
 We find that cruising is an exciting addition to our vacationing itinerary.
 If you have never cruised, we encourage you to stop procrastinating.
 Why wait for someday.
 Start checking out some cruise options today.